 The Lobero Theatre

-A picturesque waterfront park lined with tall palm trees, next to the beach, great for biking, jogging, and for me, it was breathtaking view as I usually don’t get to see such beautiful and tall palm trees in the east coast.
+A picturesque waterfront park lined with tall palm trees next to the beach was great for biking and jogging; it was a breathtaking view as I usually don’t see such beautiful and tall palm trees on the east coast.

-Urban Wine Trail offers more than 20 tasting rooms to choose from, so for wine lovers, one day of wine tasting is definitely not enough in Santa Barbara.
-Moreover, there are also a live band and different fun events scheduled in different testing rooms on regular basis.
+Urban Wine Trail offers more than 20 tasting rooms, so for wine lovers, one day of wine tasting is definitely not enough in Santa Barbara.
+Moreover, there are also a live band and different fun events scheduled in different testing rooms on a regular basis.

 Hike The Rocky Pine Ridge

 Do this mountain hike for the best view of Santa Barbara.
-It is one of the favorite among weekend visitors, not so difficult climb but will be rewarded with spectacular views and best climbing experience.
+It is one of the favorites among weekend visitors; not so difficult to climb, but you will be rewarded with spectacular views and the best climbing experience.

 If you are fit and comfortable with navigation, it is a great hike that awards beautiful views of the rocks.
-The trailhead is tricky to locate, beginning at the intersection of Gibralter Rd and East Camino Cielo Rd.
+Unfortunately, the trailhead is tricky to locate, beginning at the intersection of Gibraltar Rd and East Camino Cielo Rd.

 Visit Leadbetter Beach

-Leadbetter Beach is a City beach between the Shoreline Park and Santa Barbara Harbor.
-Popular for a picnic, BBQ, and other outdoor activities.
+Leadbetter Beach is a City beach between Shoreline Park and Santa Barbara Harbor.
+Popular for a picnic, BBQs, and other outdoor activities.

 Butterfly Beach

-This pretty beach regularly makes it into top California beach lists, with good reason.
+With good reason, this pretty beach regularly makes it into the top California beach lists.
 It’s easy to access from the Four Seasons Biltmore, the gentle waves are perfect for swimming, and the beach offers some of the best spots for sunset watching in Santa Barbara.
-There are no public facilities on the beach, so bring your own lunch and have a nice picnic afternoon.
+Unfortunately, the beach has no public facilities, so bring your lunch and have a nice picnic afternoon.

 Recommended Restaurants

-In Stern wharf, there are three great restaurants.
+In Stern Wharf, there are three great restaurants.
 My experience at Moby Dick Restaurant was excellent.
-They offer incredibly fresh seafood and choice of your favorite cocktail that goes alongside with it.
-The most exciting part was the outdoor cocktail patio and the Sunset Room which is a perfect setting for an evening meal.
+They offer incredibly fresh seafood and a choice of your favorite cocktail that goes alongside it.
+However, the most exciting part was the outdoor cocktail patio and the Sunset Room, which is a perfect setting for an evening meal.

-Have you been to Santa Barbara?
-Any additional tips to share?
+Have you been to Santa Barbara, California?
+Any cool tips to share?

 Please leave a comment below!
 I’d love to hear from you to improve my knowledge.